AuroraLegacy/elements/.github/CONTRIBUTING.md

 * Indent (tabs) the files properly to make them readable
 * Make sure the IDs of new elements only contain alphanumeric characters and underscores (`[A-Z]`, `[0-9]`, `_`) and no spaces or other special characters.
 * Make sure to check and test your files - for example: when making a class make sure you've tested it with all archetype combinations for levels 1-20
-* Ensure the contribution is complete and ready to checked and merged.
+* Ensure the contribution is complete and ready to be checked and merged.
 If you're working on something large, you can create an issue with a todo list to communicate your progress.

 <br>